 4) Tips are included in the food, drink and taxi prices.

 My husband and I love to travel.
 We have our favorite places, like Nantucket, France and Disney's Epcot, but we love discovering new ones too.
 We have vowed to visit a new country every year, as well as discover a new place within our own continent.
-Together we have visited; France, Finland, Switzerland, Belgium, England, Luxembourg, Italy, Monaco, Morocco, Jamaica, Aruba, Bermuda, Bahamas, Turks & Caicos, Grand Cayman, Canada, Mexico, Panama, The Netherlands, and Sweden.
+Together we have visited; France, Finland, Switzerland, Belgium, England, Italy Luxembourg, Monaco, Bahamas, Morocco, Jamaica, Turks & Caicos, Grand Cayman, Canada, Mexico, Panama, Aruba, Sweden, Bermuda, and The Netherlands.
 Our next destination - TBT!